SGK112/bolder_image_stone_analysis/README.md

-# Boulder Image Stone - Digital Analysis Presentation
+# Bolder Image Stone - Digital Analysis Presentation

 A comprehensive digital marketing analysis and presentation created by Remodely LLC for Boulder Image Stone, showcasing opportunities for growth in the Phoenix stone market.